Sami al-Hajj: Guantanamo detainee file

 On 26 April 2011, a classified file on Al Hajj's Guantanamo detention was leaked.
 The file, dated 4 April 2008, describes Al Hajj as a high risk detainee that allegedly had a leadership position in the Muslim Brotherhood’s Shura Council and was involved in plans and operations to distribute weapons, to include Stinger missiles, and financial support to extremists in Chechnya.

-The file on Al Hajj also alleged that Al Hajj provided logistical support to Islamic militants in Chechnya through and organization called al-Haramayn, an Islamic charity formally based in Saudi Arabia that has since been shut down for it's involvement in money laundering for Al Qaeda.
+The file on Al Hajj also alleged that Al Hajj provided logistical support to Islamic militants in Chechnya through and organization called al-Haramayn, an Islamic charity formally based in Saudi Arabia that has since been shut down for its involvement in money laundering for Al Qaeda.
 The file on Al Hajj alleged that Al Hajj was working with al-Haramayn in Baku, Azerbaijan, as a money courier and propagandist for the terror network under the cover of his employment with the Union Beverage Company (UBC) and his cameraman position at Al-Jazeera Media.

 According to the file, Al Hajj "admitted shipping supplies and carrying funds to Chechnya" but had "not been forthcoming regarding his activities in support of terrorist organizations as reported by other sources."
 The file said that he had been "careful not to implicate himself as a member of an extremist organization, or to have had any dealings with extremists beyond performing interviews as a journalist."

 Among the reasons for Al Hajj's transfer to the facility, the file listed:

 To provide information on ... the al-Jazeera News Network's training program, telecommunications equipment, and newsgathering operations in Chechnya, Kosovo, and Afghanistan, including the network's acquisition of a video of UBL [Usama Bin Laden] and a subsequent interview with UBL.